The MAI: A Resurrected Ghost of Globalization?

 The World Has Changed:

-The world today is vastly different from the pre-globalization fervor of the 90s.
-Income inequality, environmental concerns, and the rise of populism have shifted the conversation on international trade.
+The world today is quite different from the pre-globalization fervor of the 90s.
+Income inequality, environmental concerns, and the rise of populism have shifted the conversation about international trade.

 Rethinking the MAI:

-If revived, the MAI would need a significant makeover.
-Here are some key considerations:
+If revived, the MAI would need a significant overhaul.
+Some essential considerations:

-• Transparency and Public Participation: Negotiations should be open and inclusive, with public input at every stage.
+- Transparency and Public Participation: Negotiations open and inclusive with public input at every step.

 Alternatives to the MAI: